L-KH/defi-watchdog/README.md

 2. Check the network status in the Health API (`/api/health` endpoint)
 3. Ensure the contract address is valid and verified on the selected network
 4. Review server logs for detailed error messages

+### Common Issues

+- **Dashboard loading loop**: Use the new dashboard implementation at `/new/dashboard` or wait for the automatic redirect
+- **Hydration errors**: Make sure you're using the latest version with the fixes for client/server rendering
+- **Network switching problems**: Try connecting your wallet first, then switch networks in your wallet app

 ## License